Henri Bergeron, Olivier Borraz, Patrick Castel, and François Dedieu on the Covid-19 Pandemic

-Interview with Olivier Borraz on his latest book, Covid-19: une crise organisationnelle (Les Presses de Sciences Po, 2020), co-authored by Henri Bergeron, Patrick Castel, and François Dedieu.
+Interview with Henri Bergeron, Olivier Borraz, Patrick Castel, and François Dedieu on their latest co-authored book, Covid-19: une crise organisationnelle (Les Presses de Sciences Po, 2020).
 Interview conducted by SASE Executive Director Emerita, Martha Zuber

 Could you tell us a bit about yourselves and how this book came together?